 Clean surfaces, fabrics, and laundry thoroughly.

-Keep other people away from the sick person.
+Keep other people and pets away from the sick person.

 Call your healthcare provider: